hkuday/g40engg1340/README.md

 1. file i/o: As explained before there are two types of text files in which the data is stored.
 2. Dynamic memory allocation: The program creates multiple linked lists to send the data across between different functions.

+## Limitations to out project
+1. Any input must not have any space or else it may interfere with inputs later.
+2. If a number out of the range of any option on the menu is entered, the program will not prompt the user to enter correct input.

+## Future developments
+In addition to removing the current limitations to the system, we further would develop the recommendations module within the system.
+There shall be a scoring system (currently in the comments) which once implemented would arrange users according to those who meet the requirements the most to those who match the least.
+This shall refine the recommendations system giving a more accurate result for recommendations.